vlang/vorum/README.md

 **This is pre-alpha software.**

-Lots of things are broken and not implemented yet in V, vweb, and vtalk.
+Lots of things are broken and not implemented yet in V, vweb, and vforum.

 ### Setting up the database